POSH

 Need help right now?

-If there is immediate danger, call 000
+If there is immediate danger, call emergency services.

 Most important rule